lorint/brick/v1.0/README.md

 [pg_ltree](https://github.com/sjke/pg_ltree)
-for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, and [ActiveUUID](https://github.com/jashmenn/activeuuid) in order to use uuids on a non-Postgres database.
+for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, and [ActiveUUID](https://github.com/jashmenn/activeuuid) in order to use uuids with a non-Postgres database.

 ### 1.b.
 Installation